neicnordic/neic.no/_people/antti-pursula.md

 ---

 Antti Pursula is located at CSC - IT Center for Science Ltd in Finland and holds a 60% position at NeIC.
-He is the activity manager of the NeIC's Tryggve activity on sensitive data for the bio- and medical sciences.
+He is the activity manager of the Tryggve activity on sensitive data for the bio- and medical sciences.
 He is also a activity director of research infrastructures at CSC coordinating CSC’s participation in various research infrastructure activities.
 He has broad experience from different